Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 Why Should You Get Rid of Internal Link Issues?

 In the introduction, we glossed over some benefits of using internal links effectively.
-Allowing internal link issues to persist invalidates the noble purpose of having internal links in the first place.
+Allowing internal link issues to persist invalidates the purpose of having internal links in the first place.

 An internal linking audit reveals a website’s underlying problems.
 But what incentive do site owners get for dealing with internal link issues?